Somatic Movement Practitioner Programme

 Who is this for?

-- Certified Pilates and Yoga Instructors
+- Pilates, Movement, and Yoga Instructors

 - Personal Trainers and Movement Specialists